NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 3.md

 And He *said to them, **"Is it lawful to do good or to do harm on the Sabbath, to save a life or to kill?"** But they kept silent.

 ###### 5
-After looking around at them with anger, grieved at their hardness of heart, He *said to the man, **"Stretch out your hand."** And he stretched it out, and his hand was restored.
+After looking around at them with anger, [[Word Definitions/Grieved.md|grieved]] at their hardness of heart, He *said to the man, **"Stretch out your hand."** And he stretched it out, and his hand was restored.

 ###### 6
 The Pharisees went out and immediately _began_ conspiring with the Herodians against Him, _as to_ how they might destroy Him.